StrongLoop-Evangelists/workshop-band-app/workshop/02-first-model.md

 # Create our first model-driven API endpoint

 LoopBack takes a model-driven approach to building out APIs.
 Based on our responses to the command line prompts, it will create a JSON file with our model schema and details.
+For an introduction to LoopBack models see [LoopBack core concepts -  Models](http://loopback.io/doc/en/lb3/LoopBack-core-concepts.html#models) in the LoopBack documentation.

 To invoke the generator, we type `lb model` and go through the list of prompts.

-_Note: `cd` into your working directory, if you haven't already_
+_Note: `cd` into your working directory, if you haven't already._

 ### Enter the name of your model